Abhi1123a/DevOpsWithDocker/README.md

 # DevOpsWithDocker
-A website that teaches fundamentals of docker and any exercise completed for each part will be submitted here
+A website that teaches fundamentals of docker and any exercises completed for each part will be submitted here